Why can’t home buyers find the kind of homes they really want?

 Unlike other parts of the country, the northeast U.S. still has many existing home options to avoid an HOA.
 But for ‘newer’ construction, there are far fewer non-HOA options.

-In our target locations, our only home buying choices are:
+In our target locations, our home buying choices were:

-Of the existing homes on the market, the majority are two-story or split level homes, many of them built between 1965-1985, and sized for growing families.
+Of the existing homes on the market, the majority were two-story or split level homes, many of them built between 1955-1985, and sized for growing families.
 Too many stairs.
 Too much space to heat and furnish.
 And, in many cases, too much lawn to mow.

-When a modestly-sized one-story “ranch” comes on the market, if it’s in good condition, it sells within days.
-There’s huge demand, but a very limited supply.
+When a modestly-sized one-story “ranch” came on the market, if it was in good condition, it sold within days.
+To this day, there’s huge demand for single-story housing in this market, but a very limited supply.

-The home gets a complete remodel with today’s trendy standard formula for quick resale.
+The flipper then completely remodeled the house using a trendy standard formula for quick resale.
 White kitchen cabinets, white bathrooms, waterproof wood-look floors, light grey paint on the walls, and pops of color in various shades of blue.

 Ho hum.

-It’s the house-flipper’s smaller-home equivalent of brand new, builder-grade, cookie cutter homes.
-And this sea of grey and white gets re-listed at a premium price.
+In my view, it was the house-flipper’s smaller-home equivalent of brand new, builder-grade, cookie cutter homes.
+I’ll never understand why the flip home’s sea of grey and white lists and sells at a premium price.

-Dozens of other existing homes sit on the market a long time.
-Those are the houses that need costly repairs, such as basement waterproofing, a new sewage line, foundation repairs, a new roof and siding, or a major landscape overhaul.
+In 2019, dozens of other existing homes sat on the market a long time.
+Those were the houses that need costly repairs, such as basement waterproofing, a new sewage line, foundation repairs, a new roof and siding, or a major landscape overhaul.

 Where are the small detached homes buyers want?